ECS-CS/TechStars/Capstone.md

 # CAPSTONE PROJECT DEVELOPMENT

-Full disclosure: I know there are pieces of code you don't understand.
+FULL DISCLOSURE: There are pieces of code you won't understand.
 Truthfully, explaining everything at this point may make you more confused.
+So you will touch the important topics.

 🤦🏾‍🤬😶🤓😢😎🙈💀

-# STEP 1
+# STEP 1 (10 MINUTES)

 1. This example below, will select all the HTML elements with a class of `.box` and store them in a variable named `boxes`.
 2. We select the `status` element by its id and store it in a variable named `status`.